ting-18/DEProject_StockMarketInsights/README.md

 - Dashboard/ Data Visualization: Google Looker Studio

 ### Data Warehouse -BigQuery Tables Design
-The BigQuery table `stg_sp500_stockdata` is designed with performance and cost-efficiency for analytical queries.
-We've implemented the following partitioning and clustering strategy:
+The BigQuery table `stg_sp500_stockdata` is optimized for performance and cost-efficiency in analytical queries through the following partitioning and clustering strategy:
-- Partitioning by `trade_date`: The table is partitioned by the trade_date column on a daily basis.
-This is a crucial decision as most analytical queries on stocks data involve filtering by specific time ranges (e.g., find tops for the last 7 days or last 1 year).
-Partitioning allows BigQuery to scan only the relevant partitions, significantly reducing query costs and improving performance.
+- Partitioning by `trade_date`: The table is partitioned daily by the trade_date column.
+This is a key optimization since most stock-related queries filter data within specific time ranges (e.g., identifying top performers over the past week or year).
+Partitioning ensures that BigQuery scans only the necessary partitions, significantly lowering query costs and improving performance.
-- Clustering by `ticker`: We've chosen to cluster the data by `ticker` fields.
-This is based on the expectation that common analytical queries will involve filtering or aggregating data based on specific tickers (e.g., price trend, returns).
-Clustering co-locates data with similar values for these columns within each partition, further enhancing query performance.
+- Clustering by `ticker`: Data is clustered by the ticker column to optimize queries that filter or aggregate data based on specific stocks (e.g., analyzing price trends or calculating returns).
+Clustering groups similar values within each partition, further enhancing query efficiency.

 ## ELT Data Pipeline
 ### Extract and Load Data